Azure/iotedgedev/README.md

 ### Step 2: Update Environment Variables

-The settings used for this module are stored in a .env file in the root of your project.
+The settings used for this module are stored in a .env file in the root of your solution.
 System or User Environment Variables take precedence over values in .env file.

 1. Open `.env` and set variables